ryrebs/pamilya-helper/README.md

 4. Or without installation, run the built binary with: `./webapp <arg>`

-### B. Build app in Docker container
+### Running the app in Docker.

+A. Build the image that compiles the app.

 1. Build the container:

         docker build -t pamilyahelper-builder:latest -t pamilyahelper-builder:v0.0.1

-2. Run the container to build the app:
+2. Run the container to compile the app:

         docker run \
                 --volume=<absolute-path-to>/dist:/pamilyahelper/dist \